Jimmy Five

 Jameson Flynn Morrison Jr., commonly known as Jimmy Five in English, known as Cebolinha, in Portuguese language, is one of Monica and Friends main characters of the comic book series and media franchise.
 He was created in 1960, at first as a support character for Franklin and Blu who the following year became the protagonist of his own series of newspaper strips, which was later replaced by the character Monica in the 70s.
 Currently Jimmy Five has his own printed comic book, called Cebolinha, which was first released in 1973.

 Jimmy's family name is "Cebola" ("onion" in Portuguese), and he has a little baby sister called Mary Angela (in Portuguese, Maria Cebolinha, after her brother's name), also based on a real person.

-His English name is Jimmy Five due to his hair composed of only five strands.
+His English name is Jimmy Five due to his hair being composed of only five strands.
 In the first adaptations of comics into English, the character's name was Stanley, and later Frizz.